csc-training/geocomputing/python/puhti/README.md

 ### Jupyter

 If you want to start prototyping and testing in a Jupyter Notebook, you can start with an interactive Jupyter session.
-Choose **Jupyter** from the Puhti web interface dashboard or the Apps tab in the Puhti webinterface.
+Choose **Jupyter** from the Puhti web interface dashboard or the Apps tab in the Puhti web interface.

 * Choose settings for Jupyter:
     * Project: project_200xxxx